Booo Sabki Phategi

-Booo Sabki Phategi is a 2019 Hindi horror comedy web series created and produced by Ekta Kapoor for video on demand platform ALTBalaji.
-The series stars Birbal marks their debut on digital media.
-The series is available for streaming on the ALT Balaji App and its associated websites from 27 June.
+Booo Sabki Phategi is a 2019 Hindi-language horror comedy series created and produced by Ekta Kapoor for video on demand platform ALTBalaji.
+The series is available for streaming on the ALT Balaji app and its associated websites from 27 June.

 Premise

 The story revolves around Manav (played by Tusshar Kapoor) and his friends who gather at an isolated resort.
 Members of the group start turning up dead and turn into zombies.
 Manav who looks innocent but has a mysterious side.
 Haseena(played by Mallika Sherawat) is a mysterious walking ghost trying to communicate with them.